Garry Charles

-Garry Charles (born 1973, Bedford, Bedfordshire) is an English award winning writer of horror and fantasy.
+Garry Charles (born 16 August 1973) is an English award winning writer of horror and fantasy.

 Biography

 Early life

-Charles was born in Bedfordshire on August 16, 1973.
+Charles was born in Bedford on 16 August 1973.
 His family moved North when he was five years old, resulting in his formative years being spent in Selby, North Yorkshire.
 Before taking up writing he worked as a butcher, greengrocer and electrician within the coal mining industry.
 After working underground for thirteen years he moved on to paper mills and food production factories.

 2003 - 2008

 Charles began penning Heaven's Falling in late 2003, completing a final draft by 2005.
 Originally one piece, it was split into two volumes, Ascension and Redemption, for printing purposes.

 This was followed up by Hammerhead, a novelization based upon the low-budget horror film, The Summer of the Massacre.
 It is rumoured that he was given free rein to reinvent the film, thereby making the book what the film should have been.